-Students will have the opportunity to provide constructive feedback through evaluation forms.
+Students will have the opportunity to provide constructive feedback through evaluation forms completed throughout the semester.
 Evaluations will include both content and facilitation/teaching.
 Feedback is encouraged at all times on all components of the course and will assist the block directors in providing a timely continuous quality improvement.